input-output-hk/cardano-docs.iohk.io/_docs/cardano/2017-01-09-differences.md

 Time of sending is randomized within small interval.
 It is done to avoid network overload when all coin tossing participants send their data at the same time.
 This interval is chosen to be small enough for protocol to remain secure.
-If this data is sent to late and there are many adversaries leading last few slots of a certain phase, it can happen that data won't be included into block.
+If this data is sent too late and there are many adversaries leading last few slots of a certain phase, it can happen that data won't be included into block.